-INTERACTIONS: • Should not be taken with aluminium-containing antacids or with other iron chelator therapies. •Caution when combined with drugs metabolised through CYP3A4 (e.g. ciclosporin, simvastatin, bepridil, ergotamine, hormonal contraceptive agents). • The concomitant use of EXJADE with potent UGT inducers (e.g. rifampicin, carbamazepine, phenytoin, phenobarbital, ritonavir) may result in a decrease in EXJADE efficacy.
-The patient's serum ferritin should be monitored during and after the combination, and the dose of EXJADE adjusted if necessary.•Concomitant use with repaglinide should be avoided.
-If combination is necessary, careful monitoring of glucose levels should be performed.
-An interaction between EXJADE® and other CYP2C8 substrates like paclitaxel cannot be excluded. • The concomitant administration of deferasirox with substances that have known ulcerogenic potential, such as NSAIDs (including acetylsalicylic acid at high dosage), corticosteroids or oral bisphosphonates may increase the risk of gastrointestinal toxicity. •An interaction between deferasirox and other CYP1A2 substrates cannot be excluded.
-For substances that are predominantly metabolised by CYP1A2 and that have a narrow therapeutic index (e.g. clozapine, tizanidine), the same recommendations apply as for theophylline. •The concomitant administration of deferasirox with anticoagulants may also increase the risk of gastrointestinal haemorrhage.
+INTERACTIONS: ◆ Should not be taken with aluminiumcontaining antacids or with other iron chelator therapies. ◆Caution when combined with drugs metabolised through CYP3A4 (e.g. ciclosporin, simvastatin, bepridil, ergotamine, hormonal contraceptive agents). ◆ The concomitant use of

+EXJADE with potent UGT inducers (e.g. rifampicin. carbamazepine, phenytoin, phenobarbital, ritonavir) may result in a decrease in EXJADE efficacy.
+The patient's serum ferritin should be monitored during and after the combination, and the dose of EXJADE adjusted if necessary.
+Concomitant use with repaglinide should be avoided.
+If combination is necessary. careful monitoring of glucose levels should be performed.
+An interaction between EXJADE® and other CYP2C8 substrates like administration of deferasirox with substances that have known ulcerogenic potential, such as NSAIDs (including acetylsalicylic acid at high dosage), corticosteroids or oral bisphosphonates may increase the risk of gastrointestinal toxicity.
+An interaction between deferasirox and other CYP1A2 substrates cannot be excluded.
+For substances that are predominantly metabolised by CYP1A2 and that have a narrow therapeutic index (e.g. clozapine, tizanidine), the same recommendations apply as for theophylline.
+The concomitant administration of deferasirox with anticoagulants may also increase the risk of gastrointestinal haemorrhage.
 Close clinical monitoring is required when deferasirox is combined with these substances.
+Concomitant administration of deferasirox and busulfan resulted in an increase of busulfan exposure (AUC).

-ADVERSE REACTIONS: • Very common: blood creatinine increased • Common: headache, proteinuria, transaminases increased, rash, pruritus, diarrhoea, constipation, vomiting, nausea, abdominal pain, abdominal distension, dyspepsia • Uncommon: anxiety, sleep disorder, dizziness, cataract, maculopathy, deafness, laryngeal pain, gastrointestinal haemorrhage, gastric ulcer (including multiple ulcers), duodenal ulcer, gastritis, hepatitis, cholelithiasis, pigmentation disorder, pyrexia, oedema, fatigue, renal tubular disorder (acquired Fanconi's syndrome), glycosuria • Rare: oesophagitis, optic neuritis • Not known: metabolic acidosis, neutropenia, gastrointestinal perforation, acute pancreatitis, nephrolithiasis, renal tubular necrosis, anaemia aggravated, pancytopenia, thrombocytopenia, hypersensitivity reactions (including anaphylactic reactions and angioedema), acute renal failure, Stevens-Johnson syndrome, leukocytoclastic vasculitis, urticaria, erythema multiforme, alopecia, toxic epidermal necrolysis, hepatic failure, tubulointerstitial nephritis

-LEGAL CATEGORY: POM
+ADVERSE REACTIONS: ◆ Very common: blood creatinine increased ◆ Common: headache, proteinuria, transaminases increased, rash, pruritus, diarrhoea, constipation, vomiting, nausea, abdominal pain, abdominal distension, dyspepsia ◆ Uncommon: anxiety, sleep disorder, dizziness, cataract, maculopathy, deafness, laryngeal pain, gastrointestinal haemorrhage, gastric ulcer (including multiple ulcers), duodenal ulcer, gastritis, hepatitis, cholelithiasis, pigmentation disorder, pyrexia, oedema, fatigue, renal tubular disorder (acquired Fanconi's syndrome), glycosuria LEGAL CATEGORY: POM